-The SAB will continuously explore the development in the field of demographic change to update the SRA; it will mediate the contacts with the scientific community, both European and international, and suggest initiatives to foster joint programming including the alignment of R&D efforts and infrastructures.
+The SAB will continuously explore the development in the field of demographic change to update the Strategic Research Agenda (SRA); it will mediate the contacts with the scientific community, both European and international, and suggest initiatives to foster joint programming including the alignment of R&D efforts and infrastructures.

-- Johan Fritzell, Karolinska Institutet/Stockholm University (Sociology), Vice Chair
+- Johan Fritzell (Vice Chair), Karolinska Institutet/Stockholm University (Sociology)

 - Erik Buskens, University of Groningen (Medical Technology Assesment)